akto-api-security/Documentation/testing/user-roles.md

 5. Select endpoints you'd want to evaluate.
 You can simply select all.
 And click on `Save` button.
 <img width="1440" alt="Select endpoints" src="https://github.com/akto-api-security/Documentation/assets/91221068/e16c7d60-55de-404e-8592-c47f0e326e7b">

-### Add authentication token for the role
+### Add hard-coded auth token for the role

 During API testing, Akto will add these headers to the sample API calls to check if the role has access to the API.
-You can provide a hardcoded auth header (steps 1,2,3 below) or you can also automate fetching auth token automatically for the role.
-If you configure automated auth token generation, Akto will run the Login-request sequence before the test starts and fetch the auth token.
+You can provide a hardcoded auth header or you can also automate fetching auth token automatically (next section) for the role.

 1. Click on the `Add auth` button to add auth-token for your role.
 Then click on the `plus` icon to add auth headers for the role
  <img width="1440" alt="Add-auth button" src="https://github.com/akto-api-security/Documentation/assets/91221068/48c733d1-94a7-4f76-97d6-79fb724724e7">